 We have a duty to secure continuous improvement in the quality and safety of all services commissioned for our populations.

-In this section of the website you will find details of the health care providers we hold a contract with, performance data and proposed service changes.
+In this section of the website you will find details of the health care providers we hold a contract with, how we hold them to account, performance data and proposed service changes.

 Key outcomes of this approach are:

 • A transparent framework which is simple, easy to navigate and understand.

 • Commitment to streamlining ways of working to enable implementation of the strategic objectives of the organisation.